bovard/archon/README.md

 Options:
-  -c, --clean       Cleans up after archon and restores defaults -h, --help        Prints usage
+  -c, --clean       Cleans up after archon and restores defaults -e, --export-csv  Exports game data to csv
+  -h, --help        Prints usage
+  -l, --elo         Calculates the elo for the run
   -m, --all-maps    Runs all teams specified on all maps in maps/ -o, --host        Specify a host for the tournament for VsWorld -r, --replay-dir  Specify the directory to save the replays in    [default: "replays"]